kngott/amrex/Docs/sphinx_documentation/source/GPU.rst

 GPU Safe Classes and Functions
 ==============================

-AMReX GPU work takes place inside of MFIter and particle loops.
+AMReX GPU work takes place primarily inside of MFIter and ParIter loops.
 Therefore, there are two ways classes and functions have been modified to interact with the GPU:

+1. Made available on the device:
-1. A number of functions used within these loops are labelled using ``AMREX_GPU_HOST_DEVICE`` and can be called on the device.
+A number of functions used within these loops are labelled using ``AMREX_GPU_HOST_DEVICE`` and can be called on the device.
 This includes member functions, such as :cpp:`IntVect::type()`, as well as non-member functions, such as :cpp:`amrex::min` and :cpp:`amrex::max`.
-In specialized cases, classes are labeled such that the object can be constructed, destructed and its functions can be implemented on the device, including ``IntVect``.
+In specialized cases, classes are labeled such that the object can be constructed, destructed and its functions can be implemented on the device, such as ``IntVect``.

+2. Rewritten to use the device:
-2. Functions that contain MFIter or particle loops have been rewritten to contain device launches.
+Functions that contain MFIter or particle loops have been rewritten to contain device launches.
 For example, the :cpp:`FillBoundary` function cannot be called from device code, but calling it from CPU will launch GPU kernels if AMReX is compiled with GPU support.

-Necessary and convenient AMReX functions and objects have been given a device version and/or device access.
+Necessary and convenient AMReX functions and objects have been given a device version or implementation.
+In some cases, new portable versions of objects and functions have been designed that are used  similarly, but are capable of being used on the device.

 In this section, we discuss some examples of AMReX device classes and functions that are important for programming GPUs.